linbudu599/strapi-graphql/README.md

 }
 ```

-Waiting for the watching CodeGen process to restart and generate **App.query.graphql.ts** like:
+Waiting for the watching CodeGen process to restart and generate **App.query.graphql.ts**:

 ```typescript
 import * as Types from "../../schema";